odhondt/ndsar/README.md

-# NDSAR filters for multidimensional SAR speckle filtering
+# NDSAR filters for multidimensional and single-channel SAR speckle filtering

 ## Description